wavingtide/programming-knowledge-hub/devops/infrastructure-as-code/terraform.md

 # Terraform
 *(refer to [developer hashicorp](https://developer.hashicorp.com/terraform) and [registry hashicorp](https://registry.terraform.io/))*

-Terraform is an infrastructure as code tool that lets you build, change and version infrastructure safely and efficiently.
+Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 # Table of Contents